NPLB17003U Experimental Molecular Biology

 - Summarise and present scientific concepts and own experimental results to fellow scientists through written and oral communication.

 - Interpret and discuss results presented in scientific articles within the field of molecular biology and biotechnology.

-- Use e.g digital tools in creative processes in the context of project management and presentation.
+- Use e.g digital tools in creative processes in the context of experimental design and presentation.

 - Work in a groups to plan and carry out defined experimental work.

-- Reflect upon the empiric basis of research within the field of biotechnology through critical reading of original research articles.
+- Reflect upon the empirical basis of research within the field of biotechnology through critical reading of original research articles.

 “Principles and Techniques of Biochemistry and Molecular Biology Paperback”, Keith Wilson (Editor) and John Walker (Editor).